rgeraldes24/hyperion/docs/control-structures.rst

   the ``value`` and ``gas`` settings are lost, only ``feed.info{value: 10, gas: 800}()`` performs the function call.

-Due to the fact that the ZVM considers a call to a non-existing contract to always succeed, Hyperion uses the ``extcodesize`` opcode to check that the contract that is about to be called actually exists (it contains code) and causes an exception if it does not.
+Due to the fact that the QRVM considers a call to a non-existing contract to always succeed, Hyperion uses the ``extcodesize`` opcode to check that the contract that is about to be called actually exists (it contains code) and causes an exception if it does not.
 This check is skipped if the return